eNMS-automation/eNMS/docs/objects/objects.rst

 Objects can be created from the :guilabel:`inventory/device_management` and :guilabel:`inventory/link_management` page, in two different ways:

-* Manually, by entering the value of each property in a form.
-With this method, objects have to be created one by one.
+* Manually, by entering the value of each property in a form (one by one).
 * By importing an Excel file (.xls, .xlsx).

 Manual creation